preservim/vim-pencil/README.markdown

 ```

 Note that even if the modelines feature is disabled (such as for security
-reasons) the textwidth will still be set by this plugin.
+reasons) the textwidth may nevertheless be set by this plugin.

 ## See also